Our Training Program

 Interns will be assigned to the following six-month major rotations:

-Interns will be assigned to the following six-month minor rotations:
+Interns will be assigned to the following six-month minor rotation:

 • Neurodevelopmental Diagnostic Assessment Clinic-School Age / Adolescent (one half day per week)

-Interns will rank their preferences for their remaining minor rotation (one half day per week):
+Interns will rank their preferences for their remaining two minor rotations (one half day per week):

 • Gender Health

-Finally, all Acute Care interns participate in a 24-week DBT skills group for patients with eating disorders that adheres to the evidence-based DBT skills group manual (Linehan, 2015).
+Finally, all Acute Care interns participate in a 24-week DBT skills group that adheres to the evidence-based DBT-A skills group manual (Rathus, 2014).
 They also see outpatient therapy cases throughout the training year.

 All interns participate in a clinical research placement, which provides time to complete dissertations and become involved in the lab of a research faculty member.
-This gives interns in-depth training in evidence-based interventions and provides an opportunity to begin or continue to make a public contribution (e.g., co-author an abstract or manuscript) to the field of psychology.
-Interns wishing to further explore the research side of their careers have the opportunity to collaborate with a mentor on manuscript reviews for journals and participate in a number of research activities, such as scoring and coding psychological measures.
+This gives interns in-depth training in research and provides an opportunity to begin or continue to make a public contribution (e.g., co-author an abstract or manuscript) to the field of psychology.
+Interns wishing to further explore the research side of their careers can collaborate with a mentor on manuscript reviews for journals and participate in a number of research activities, such as scoring and coding psychological measures.

 Our hope is that O’Grady residents leave the program with a strong competitive edge, thanks in part to their clinical research activities.